-Table 61 Troubleshooting the Start-Up of Your Sw witch -- -------
+Table 61 Troubleshooting the Start-Up of Your Switch

-PROBLEM CORRECTIVE ACTION turn on when you Check the power connection and make sure the power source is turned on.
+PROBLEM CORRECTIVE ACTION Check the power connection and make sure the power source is turned on. turn on when you turn on the switch.
 If the error persists, you may have a hardware problem.
 In this case, you should contact your vendor.